Myktybek Abdyldayev: Komsomol and civil service career, 1976 to 1990

-Post-Soviet career, 1991 to present
+Post-Soviet career, 1991 to 2026

 Internal affairs roles, 1991 to 2001

 Kyrgyzstan declared itself sovereign in December 1990, and independent in August 1991, with Askar Akayev as president.
 After independence, Abdyldayev spent the 1990s in roles in internal affairs departments - he returned to Issyk-Kul's internal affairs department as head between November 1991 to November 1994, before being recruited to serve as the Deputy Minister for the nationwide Ministry of Internal Affairs in the same month.
 He held the position for two and a half years before being promoted to First Deputy Minister in March 1997.
 He left in January 2001.

 Akayev to Bakiyev, 2001 to 2010

 After leaving the post of first deputy minister for internal affairs, Abdyldayev was appointed Deputy Secretary of the Security Council of the Kyrgyz Republic and also as Director of the International Institute for Strategic Studies under the President of the Kyrgyz Republic, in February 2001.
 He then was made head of the Department for Defense and Security Affairs of the Presidential Administration of the Kyrgyz Republic in 2002 during Askar Akayev's presidency, and also gained the post of Prosecutor General in the same year.
 Akayev dismissed Abdyldayev in March 2005, for 'poor work' in dealing with the protests related to the Tulip Revolution.

 After a long period of working at the regional and nationwide internal affairs departments, Abdyldayev returned once again to an internal affairs role as Acting Deputy Minister for Internal Affairs in March 2005, in the wake of the Tulip Revolution.

 Abdyldayev did not return to a government role for another year, until being appointed by Akayev's successor, Kurmanbek Bakiyev, to the head of the Presidential Administration, serving for from May 2006 to April 2007, when he resigned in wake of protests calling for a fresh presidential election.